DarkishLocket10/2026site/src/pages/posts/post-3.md

 ### Discussion

-*Quadratic Approximation* is wildly quick. one Shot and done, but it gambles on the curve really being quadratic nearby.
+*Quadratic Approximation* is wildly quick.
+One shot and done, but it gambles on the curve really being quadratic nearby.
 On **f₁** that gamble paid off reasonably; on **f₃** it missed the valley altogether, highlighting it's trade-off between speed and robustness.

 *Fixed‑Step* descent was more accurate, but had a much worse *iteration count* (500 steps on **f₂**!).
 A fixed stepsize struggles to balance cautiousness and urgency across different situations.